victorjonsson/PHP-Benchmark/README.md

 ```

-Load this file in the browser or call it via command line and you will find out that `stream_resolve_include_pate` wins
+Load a file having this code in the browser or call it via command line and you will find out that `stream_resolve_include_pate` wins
 the game, being about 30-35% faster.

 ### Extending AbstractFunctionComparison

 If you would want to manage a large collections of tests you can create a class (extending [AbstractFunctionComparison](https://github.com/victorjonsson/PHP-Benchmark/blob/master/lib/PHPBenchmark/AbstractFunctionComparison.php))
 for each test.
 Put all classes in the same directory and call `FunctionComparison::runTests( $path_to_class_directory )` and
-all you'll be able to execute all tests with one request.
+you'll be able to execute all tests in one request.